 Brownfields Revolving Fund

-The Office of Environmental Remediation administers the Brownfields Revolving Fund (BRF) Program to offer low-interest loans to eligible local governments, nonprofits, and private sector businesses to assist them in the cleanup of properties contaminated with petroleum or hazardous substances.
+The Office of Environmental Remediation administers the Brownfields Revolving Fund (BRF) Program to offer low-interest loans to eligible local government entities, nonprofits, and private sector businesses to assist them in the cleanup of properties contaminated with petroleum or hazardous substances.
 The BRF is designed to provide incentives to clean up brownfield sites with favorable borrowing and repayment terms.
 Interest rates for government and non-profit borrowers range from 0% to 1.5%.
 Rates for private sector businesses range from 1.0% to 3%.
 Repayment terms of up to 10 years can be negotiated.

 Both the loan applicant and the brownfield property must meet federal and state eligibility requirements to receive BRF monies.
 To document eligibility, prospective loan applicants must complete the Threshold Eligibility Questionnaire prior to submitting a loan application.
 Parties who caused or contributed to the contamination, or who are delinquent on taxes, loan payments, or other indebtedness to the State of West Virginia are not eligible for loans.
 Sites that are currently under federal or state enforcement actions are also not eligible for cleanup funds.